-The Sticky Blogging Formula is an amazing free course (that is only open several times a year, because the course author wants to interact with and lead the discussion in real time).
+The Sticky Blogging Formula is an amazing free course (that is only open several times a year because the course author wants to interact with and lead the discussion in real-time).
 I have purchased several of the full courses because of how helpful the free course is.
-She also has the SEO for Busy Bloggers free course.

-I recently took an amazing course that really steps you through affiliate marketing as a beginner from start to finish and teaches some great actionable methods and tips.
+I also took a fantastic course that steps you through affiliate marketing as a beginner from start to finish and teaches some great actionable methods and tips.

 The course is called Making Sense of Affiliate Marketing.